 At the time of the crash, the Army had a total of eight ARLs, plus a DASH-7 used for flight training and another used as a technology demonstrator.
 The ARL that crashed was the single O-5A IMINT variant, while of the other seven, two were updated EO-5B SIGINT variants and five were EO-5Cs.
 Three of the EO-5Cs were deployed to Korea to keep an eye on North Korean military activities north of the demilitarized zone.
 The US Congress provided funds to replace the 0-5A that was lost and a new EO-5C has been delivered to the US Army.
 The fleet is expected to remain in service up to 2017.

-There has been some talk of updating the two SIGINT-only variants to EO-5C specification, as well as a proposal to replace the fleet's PT6A engines with the LHTEC T800 engine; nothing happened along such lines.
+There was some talk of updating the two SIGINT-only variants to EO-5C specification, as well as a proposal to replace the fleet's PT6A engines with the LHTEC T800 engine; nothing happened along such lines.
 There are also tales of special-purpose DASH-7s attached to the US Army's "Observe Detect Identify & Neutralize (ODIN)" combat task force, but since ODIN operates under a cloak of secrecy, not much is known about these aircraft.
-The Army has been in a confusing state of flux over where the service's surveillance fleet is going over the long run; it appears that the current plan is to replace the DASH-7 ARLs with similar platforms based on the DASH-8, described immediately below.BACK_TO_TOP
+The Army has been in a confusing state of flux over where the service's surveillance fleet is going over the long run; it appears that the current plan is to replace the DASH-7 ARLs with enhanced platforms based on the DASH-8 airliner, described immediately below.BACK_TO_TOP

 * During the 1970s, DHC officials began to consider development of a commuter airliner with 30 to 40 seats that would plug a gap between the 19-seat Twin Otter and the 50-seat DASH-7.
 The DASH-7 was used as the basis for the "DHC-8" AKA "DASH-8", as the new aircraft was designated, with the DASH-8 featuring a cut-down airframe and twin engines.
 For powerplants, DHC selected the new PWC PT7 turboprop engine, which would actually go into production as the PW100 series.